EloGank/lol-php-api/README.md

-## Since the October 1st 2014, a custom API is not allowed by the League of Legend's Terms of Use.
-Use the official API instead : https://developer.riotgames.com
+## Since the October 1st 2014, a custom API is not fully allowed by the League of Legend's Terms of Use, only some API calls are allowed.
+More information  : https://developer.riotgames.com

-### This repository may doesn't work (cannot connect to Riot servers), but it still exists for teaching purpose (asynchronous PHP implementation for example).

 ------------------------------